A couple years ago, a historian from a museum in Lueneburg, Germany, contacted me. “Are you the great-granddaughter of Robert Heinemann?” she asked.

 My friend Robin used a service called “23andMe.”
 She says it’s fantastic!
 She learned about her ancestry, found medical information, and even discovered distant cousins around the world.

-There are so many websites that can help you.
 The well-known Ancestry.com is one of many websites that can help you make a family tree and explore your family history.
+Ancestry.com is probably the largest and most respected website for discovering your family history.

-I am now working on a short film about the life-affirming reunion, transformation and healing that occurred last summer between my family, the descendants of Marcus Heinemann, and the German community currently residing in Lueneberg.
+I am now working on a short film about the life-affirming reunion, transformation and healing that occurred two summers ago between my family, the descendants of Marcus Heinemann, and the German community currently residing in Lueneburg.
 We are still uncovering the stories from both communities.

 Just one small caveat – just because you become a born-again family historian, your siblings, children, or even your parents may not be interested.
 Not to worry.
 They may come around when they reach their 60s.
 Besides, sometimes it’s the future generations who benefit from your splurge into your family history.

 What interesting facts have you found out about your family history?
 Have you used any of the tools listed in this article?
+What other family roots digging tips can you share with the community?
 Please share your story in the comments section below.